Statement of Corporate Governance

 Committees of the Board of Directors

 Century’s committees assist the Board of Directors in fulfilling its responsibilities as detailed in the Board Mandate.
-Century has six committees:
+Century has five committees:

 - Audit Committee;